feature-hub/feature-hub/docs/guides/sharing-npm-dependencies.md

 const manager = new FeatureAppManager(registry, {moduleLoader: loadAmdModule});
 ```

-Feature Apps should define these externals in their build config.
-For example,
+Feature Apps and Feature Services should define these externals in their build
-defining `react` as external in a webpack config would look like this:
+config.
+For example, defining `react` as external in a webpack config would look
+like this:

 ```json
 {